-Once the applicant has confirmed that they want to accept the offer of the tenancy, the Landlord of the property will give the applicant a formal offer of the tenancy.
-During the period after acceptance of an offer and before tenancy sign up, the CBL system will not allow the applicant to be considered for other properties.
+Once the applicant has been verified, they will receive a formal offer for the property or be nominated to the Registered Provider.
+During the period after acceptance of an offer or nomination and before tenancy sign up, the CBL system will not allow the applicant to be considered for other properties.

-The landlord of the property will normally start the tenancy on the Monday following viewing if the property is available.
-In some cases there may be a delay between acceptance of an offer and commencement of tenancy e.g. new properties awaiting final handover, properties undergoing maintenance.
+The landlord of the property will start the tenancy on any day of the week.
+In some cases, there may be a delay between acceptance of an offer and commencement of tenancy e.g. new properties awaiting final handover, properties undergoing maintenance.